babashka/nbb/README.md

 following issues, feel free to reach out via Github Discussions or the `#nodashka` channel on Clojurians Slack.

 - Using `npx` to start `nodashka` is slow.
 Nodashka itself only takes 180ms or so to start.
 But `npx` adds another 300ms or so to it.
+It seems `$(npm bin)/nodashka script.cljs` is a way to get better startup time.
 - Can a global install of `nodashka` be combined with local dependencies?
 How?

 ## Build